Being taken for granted sucks. Let's how to stop being taken for granted by your spouse once you guys have gotten rich.

 Recommendation To Build Wealth

-Sign up for Personal Capital, the web’s #1 free wealth management tool to get a better handle on your finances.
+Sign up for Empower, the web’s #1 free wealth management tool to get a better handle on your finances.
 The better you can manage your finances, the less you will be taken for granted.

 In addition to better money oversight, run your investments through their award-winning Investment Checkup tool to see exactly how much you are paying in fees.
 I was paying $1,700 a year in fees I had no idea I was paying.